Find Trade Colleges

 • Cook

 In 2016, there was an estimated number of 25,000 jobs in the United States for Private Cook.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Private Cook by 2026.
-The BLS estimates 3,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 3,700 job openings in this field each year.

 undefined